michaelsousajr/fileoperator/Contributing.md

 - Update documentation if necessary.
 - Respect the project's license and contribution policies.

-Thank you for contributing to fileops!
+Thank you for contributing to fileoperator!